-For this solicitation, the application must specify the proposed number of unduplicated clients.
+For this solicitation, the application must specify the proposed number of unduplicated clients expected to be served with grant funds.
 In estimating the number of unduplicated clients proposed for each grant year, applicants should take into account start-up costs during the early project months and any changes expected during the course of the funding period.